rippedpiracy/site/docs/PC Software/games.md

 **[Ova Games](https://ovagames.com) (DDL)**

-A site which focuses on reuploading Repacks, P2P Cracks, Scene Releases and GOG Rips to multiple hosts.
+A site which focuses on reuploading Repacks, P2P Cracks, Scene Releases and GOG Rips to various hosts.
 They rarely include Torrent links.
 They also take requests.

 **[CrackHub](https://crackhub.site) (DDL)**